cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/README.md

 measurement and mitigation.
 Our solution is runnable on any modern PC, in an office or in the cloud, and can be used on any structured dataset.
 With only one executable Python script and one Python module, it will first measure and then mitigate many types of bias, leading to more equitable healthcare outcomes across the country.

-**Inspiration**
-This tool was inspired by our hands-on experience that bias can manifest in many obvious and not-obvious forms.
-We devised a solution which aims to support complex decision-making by giving people simple insights to make smart determinations.
-This also helps us identify our own inherent bias, like confirmation  bias where we find what we expect.
-Bias is inevitable, but with effective tools, unwarranted bias (i.e., bias not inherent in the real world) can be minimized, and real-world bias can be better understood.

 [Bias Detection Tool Youtube Video](https://youtu.be/O4GG6Ph55U8)